dmerthe/empyric/README.md

 ### Experiments

 The real purpose of Empyric is to simplify and standardize construction of an experiment, and automate its execution.
-The two main elements of an experiment are its *variables*, which are controlled or measured by your instruments, *routines*, which is the collection of any processes that you run on your controllable variables.
+The two main elements of an experiment are its *variables* which are controlled and/or measured by your instruments, and *routines* which are the various processes that you run on your controllable variables.

+*Variables* come in three flavors: knobs, meters and expressions.
+A knob is a variable that you can directly control through an instrument, such as voltage from a power supply.
+A meter is a variable that you directly measure through an instrument, such as temperature from a thermocouple.
+In some cases, a meter can be controlled indirectly through a feedback loop.
+For example, PID temperature controllers provide a temperature knob (the setpoint) as well as a temperature meter (the actual temperature measured with a thermocouple or RTD).
+An expression is a variable that is evaluated in terms of other experiment variables, such as the power delivered by a power supply being the product of the voltage knob value and the current meter value.

+Here is an example showing how to define experiment variables: